parkmycloud/useful_tools/ParkMyCloudAPIExamples/README.md

 These examples have been tested with: Python 3.5.2

+You can see these and our other APIs at <https://api.parkmycloud.com>

 ## Authentication in these examples

 The Authentication in these programs uses our V2 Auth API, allowing for self-service generation of API Keys, and better management of access control.